A contract of employment exists as soon as an applicant accepts your offer of a job.

 - The employee's scale or rate of pay (or how it is calculated) and the intervals at which wages or salary will be paid.

-This must provide enough information to work out the employee's entitlement to accrued holidays and holiday pay on the termination of employment.
+- Holiday entitlement (including bank and public holidays) and holiday pay.
+This must provide enough information to work out the employee's entitlement to accrued holidays and holiday pay on termination of employment.

 - The employee's job title (or a brief description of the work for which the person was employed).

+- The employee's place of work.
 If the employee is required or permitted to work in various places, the statement should include an indication to that effect and a note of the employer's address.

 The principal statement or some other readily accessible documents must also include:

-- information on discipline (see 2.3) and grievances procedures (see 2.4)
+- information on discipline and grievance procedures;

-- any terms and conditions relating to incapacity for work, including any provision for sick pay (other than statutory sick pay)
+- any terms and conditions relating to incapacity for work, including any provision for sick pay (other than statutory sick pay);

-- the length of notice which the employee is obliged to give and entitled to receive to terminate the contract of employment
+- the length of notice which the employee is obliged to give and entitled to receive to terminate the contract of employment;

 - any collective agreements which directly affect the terms and conditions of employment.